geeknees/ganeshan/README.md

 ## Code of Conduct

-Everyone interacting in the Ganesh project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/geeknees/ganesh/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Ganeshan project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/geeknees/ganeshan/blob/master/CODE_OF_CONDUCT.md).